JonathanmZhang/mcc-Website/content/pages/membership/index.md

 ### Become a Mississauga Chess Club Member!
 The first visit is free, and membership is paid annually from the week you join.

+We only accept cash, cheque and EMT (e-transfer) as payment. <br>If you use a cheque, please make it payable to "Mississauga Chess Club."
+There will be **no refunds**.

 If you want to play in Wednesday tournaments, you must also pay the CFC membership fee (listed below). <br>
 For juniors attending the club on Monday and Friday, you are not required to pay the CFC membership fee, but you still need a [CFC ID](https://www.chess.ca/en/players/membership-join/).